Amruta Khanvilkar: Established actress (2022–present)

-In 2022, Khanvilkar got her first titular role, as a tragic Tamasha performer in Prasad Oak's Marathi musical love drama Chandramukhi, based on Vishwas Patil's renowned novel of the same name.
+Khanvilkar got her first titular role, as a tragic Tamasha performer in Prasad Oak's Marathi musical love drama Chandramukhi, based on Vishwas Patil's renowned novel of the same name.
 She was Oak's first choice, but her part was kept fully secret until it was unveiled at the Royal Opera House by a 35-foot-tall cut-out dressed as Chandra.
 She went through eight months of training to improve her language and diction while also gaining over 15 kg to fit the role.
 The film and her performance were both anticipated and commercially successful.
-Shubham Kulkarni of koimoi.com ascribed her hard work and her expressive eyes and wrote, "[Khanvilkar] is an actor who can do amazing work if given a good director.
+Shubham Kulkarni of Koimoi.com ascribed her hard work and her expressive eyes and wrote, "[Khanvilkar] is an actor who can do amazing work if given a good director.
 With a film on her shoulders, she manages to have the depth in her eyes and pain in her demeanour.
 She is exploited, looked at with a bad gaze, and even tried to be sold."
 Sameer Ahire expressed his happiness for her performance-oriented role and remarked, "The first frame of her, and you can't take your eyes off the screen.
-How beautiful she looks, …" Mihir Bhanage of The Times of India wrote, "...it is a sincere and committed performance from Amruta."
+How beautiful she looks, ..."
+Mihir Bhanage of The Times of India wrote, "...it is a sincere and committed performance from Amruta."
 The view was echoed by the Cinestaan critic, Suyog Zore, saying "...the film belongs to Khanvilkar.
 The actress has simply poured herself into the character."

-She next portrayed Manasi as a downtrodden girl who never had the authority over her life decisions in Sachin Kundalkar's Pondicherry which was the first Marathi and one of the first Indian feature films to be shot completely on a smartphone.
-The Times of India's Mihir Bhange described her as "a surprise package" and wrote that "her role is brief, but she does complete justice to it."
+Chandramukhi won her the Maharashtra State Film Award for Best Actress, the Fakt Marathi Cine Sanman, and the second MFK Award for Favourite Actress, while also earning her first Filmfare Marathi Award for Best Actress nomination.
 Her next brief appearance was in the pan-Indian Marathi historical action film Har Har Mahadev alongside Sharad Kelkar.
 The film received positive reviews, with critics praising Khanvilkar for her impressive portrayal of Sonabai.
+Shaheen Irani of OTTPlay thought her brief role was more impactful than Sharad Kelkar.
+Both of these films became the fourth and third highest grossing Marathi films of the year, respectively.
+Khanvilkar next reteamed with Satish Rajwade in the romantic drama film Autograph – Ek Japun Thevavi Ashi Lovestory.
+Collaborating once again with Chaudhari, she played a Malayali girl belonging to a conservative family who falls in love with a Maharashtrian guy.
+The film was initially going to release in December 2022, but for unknown reasons, it had its direct release on the Star Pravah television channel in May 2023.
+Autograph received her second Best Actress nomination at Fakt Marathi Cine Sanman.